ZacGeurts/tools/README.md

 This is not for a games database.<BR />
 This is for Retroarch thumbnail archival tools.<BR />
 shots.sh is the most interesting one and lets you use F8 to instant thumbnail.<BR />
-I asked the AI Grok 3 for tips.
-Maybe I can get to it someday, but check out porting to libretro html.
 <BR />
 Turn off GPU screenshot so you do not capture any overlays like pause icon.<BR />
 Use the PS or XBox button or F1 for the menu, or customize in settings.<BR />